-- Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping. - The lines must remain taut, as long as additional safety risks are not created by this action. - A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water. - Should the line tender and/or diver become aware of an entanglement of an individual protected species, the reporting requirements described under Reporting Requirements for Moon Pool and Slack-line Entanglement (see below) must be followed as soon as safety permits. - MOON POOL MONITORING: A moon pool has been identified during review of your plan submittal.
+• MOON POOL MONITORING Condition of Approval:

+A moon pool has been identified during review of your plan submittal.
 The requirements below must be followed for any activities entailing use of the moon pool, except under circumstances when complying with these requirements would put the safety of the vessel or crew at risk.
-If any protected species (i.e., species protected under the ESA and/or MMPA) is detected in the moon pool, you are required to follow the appropriate procedures described under Reporting Requirements for Moon Pool and Slack-line Entanglement (see below).
+If any protected species (i.e., species protected under the Endangered Species Act [ESA] and/or Marine Mammal Protection Act [MMPA]) is detected in the moon pool, you are required to follow the appropriate procedures described in the Reporting Requirements Condition of Approval in your plan approval (see below).